 About

-I grew up in a family of artists, with a lineage that includes silent film musicians, filmmakers, ad draftsmen, and radio producers.
-From them I learned to watch, listen, and pay attention to the subtle details that make an experience feel vivid.
-That curiosity continues to guide my work in photography and video, where I explore the intersection of composition and everyday magic.
+I grew up in a family of artists, including silent film musicians, filmmakers, ad draftsmen, and radio producers.
+From them I learned to pay attention to composition, timing, sound, and silence, and to understand how these elements shape meaning.
+That foundation continues to inform my work in photography and video, where I explore the intersection of everyday life and cinematic perception.

-At the Expressive Therapy Center in Maryland, I worked with adolescents and young adults in individual and group settings, integrating photography, music, movement, and narrative as pathways toward self understanding and emotional regulation.
-I saw how powerful it can be when a young person shifts from simply being seen to shaping how they are seen.
+In my clinical work, including at the Expressive Therapy Center in Maryland, I worked with adolescents and young adults using photography, movement, music, and narrative practices to support self-understanding and emotional regulation.
+I witnessed how transformative it can be when young people are invited not only to be seen, but to actively shape how they are seen and how they tell their own stories.

-I currently serve as a staff clinician at the University of Wisconsin–Madison, where I integrate visual media, self portraiture, music, and movement narrative into therapeutic support for college students.
+I currently serve as a staff clinician at the University of Wisconsin–Madison, where I continue to integrate visual media, self-portraiture, music, and movement-based storytelling into my work with college students.
+This informs my broader interest in education as a creative and relational process, one that supports students in developing both technical skill and personal voice.

-My artistic practice blends black and white and color photography, experimental video, and movement based exploration.
-I often work with archival film negatives, found objects, and everyday textures, transforming them into layered visual stories while continuing to explore the relationship between embodiment, emotion, and visual expression.
+My artistic practice includes black and white and color photography, experimental video, and movement-based exploration.
+I often work with archival materials, found objects, and everyday textures, building layered visual narratives that explore embodiment, memory, and emotional experience.
+Across all of my work, I am interested in how creative practice can help people not only express themselves, but also discover new ways of seeing.

 Training and Highlights